WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 3. Read each serialized I/O operation in the file until we reach the offset *max_offset*.
-4. If a serialized operation involves the file path `/tmp/my_app-worker3.connection-addresses`, then apply the op (i.e., write/file truncate/file delete) to the file path.
+4. If a serialized operation involves the file path `/w/my_app-worker3.connection-addresses`, then apply the op (i.e., write/file truncate/file delete) to the file path.

 #### Chandy-Lamport snapshot consistency across Wallaroo workers

-Any logical time construct mentioned in this doc is applicable only to a single Wallaroo worker and is not valid for comparison with other Wallaroo workers.
+Any logical time construct mentioned in this article is applicable only to a single Wallaroo worker and is not valid for comparison with other Wallaroo workers.

-The snapshot algorithm introduced by Wallaroo release 0.5.3 is responsible for managing logical time consistency across all Wallaroo workers.
-That algorithm, a variation of the Chandy-Lamport snapshot algorithm, uses a different notion of logical time.
+Wallaroo release 0.5.3 introduced a snapshot algorithm responsible for managing logical time consistency across all Wallaroo workers.
+That algorithm, a variation of the Chandy-Lamport snapshot algorithm, uses a separate notion of logical time than the logical time discussed here.
 Please see the article
 [Checkpointing and Consistent Recovery Lines: How We Handle Failure in Wallaroo](https://blog.wallaroolabs.com/2018/10/checkpointing-and-consistent-recovery-lines-how-we-handle-failure-in-wallaroo/) for an overview of how the Wallaroo's adaptation of Chandy-Lamport